In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Use room temperature water for best results.

 Put the jar in a room with bright yet indirect light.
-Make sure that the small leaves that are attached to your stem cutting are not immersed in water.
+Ensure that the small leaves attached to your stem cutting are not immersed in water.

 If they keep falling back into the water, you can use two long sticks to keep the leaves above the water’s surface.

-It’s strongly advised to change the water every four days to prevent dirt and bacterial growth.
+Changing the water every four days is strongly advised to prevent dirt and bacterial growth.

 Step 4: Transfer your Cuttings to a Pot

-Slowly and gradually, you will see new roots sprouting from your stem, cutting within a few weeks.
+You will slowly and gradually see new roots sprouting from your stem, cutting within a few weeks.
 Wait until these roots are 2-3 inches long.

 If you take the cutting out of water too soon, your plant will never grow at its optimum level in its new pot.

-Once the roots are at least three inches long, you can carefully take out the cutting and place it in a moderately sized pot with a rich potting mix.
+Once the roots are at least three inches long, carefully remove the cutting and place it in a moderately sized pot with a rich potting mix.

-Check out the best soil for Begonias for you to ensure that your Begonia Maculata thrives after you plant it.
+Check out the best soil for Begonias to ensure that your Begonia Maculata thrives after you plant it.

 Step 5: Give Time to Your Plant

-It is critical that your plant has the space and strength in its new pot.
+Your plant must have the space and strength in its new pot.

-Ensure that you water your Begonia Maculata on time, keep it in indirect bright light, and clean the fresh leaves so that the plant is not prone to infection.
+Ensure you water your Begonia Maculata on time, keep it in indirect bright light, and clean the fresh leaves so the plant is not prone to infection.

-Keep experimenting with the location of the plant until you find the sweet spot where your plant shows optimal signs of growth.
+Keep experimenting with the plant’s location until you find the sweet spot where your plant shows optimal signs of growth.

 Propagating Begonia maculata in Potting Mix